steveberardi/starplot/docs/index.md

 - 🗺️ **Map Plots** - including North/South polar and Mercator projections

+- 🔭 **Optic Plots** - simulates what you'll see through an optic (e.g. telescope) from a time/location

 - 🪐 **Planets and Deep Sky Objects (DSOs)**

 - 🎨 **Custom Styles** - for all objects